-The U.S. Copyright Office is proposing to amend its regulations governing delays in the receipt of material caused by the disruption of postal or other transportation or communication services.
-As proposed, the amended rule would, for the first time, specifically address the effect of a disruption or suspension of any Copyright Office electronic system on the Office’s receipt of applications, fees, deposits, or other materials, and the assignment of a constructive date of receipt to such materials.
-The proposed rule would also make various revisions to the existing portions of the rule for usability and readability.
-In addition, the proposed rule would specify how the Office will assign effective dates of receipt when a specific submission is lost in the absence of a declaration of disruption, as might occur during the security screening procedures used for mail that is delivered to the Office.
+After soliciting comments in 2017, the U.S. Copyright Office adopted a final rule governing delays in the receipt of material caused by the disruption of postal or other transportation or communication services.
+The final rule specifically addresses the effect of a disruption or suspension of any Copyright Office electronic system on the Office’s receipt of applications, fees, deposits, or other materials, and the assignment of a constructive date of receipt to such materials.
+The final rule also makes various revisions to the existing portions of the rule for usability and readability.
+In addition, the final rule specifies how the Office will assign effective dates of receipt when a specific submission that is physically delivered or attempted to be physically delivered to the Office is lost in the absence of a declaration of disruption, as might occur during the security screening procedures used for mail that is delivered to the Office.